Critical need hearing: Get your License Back

 If you are under 21 years of age and lost your license because of suspension, you can get your license back.
-A suspension under California Vehicle Code section 13353.2 or 13388 (for example after a conviction for CVC 23140 or 23136 or a DMV determination that a minor had .05% or .01% blood alcohol level in his blood) will have an opportunity to apply for a critical need hearing also known as a critical need driver’s license.
+A suspension under California Vehicle Code section 13353.2 or 13388 (for example after a conviction for CVC 23140 or 23136 or a DMV determination that a minor had .05% or .01% blood alcohol level in his blood) allows you to apply for a critical need hearing also known as a critical need driver’s license.

 A critical need driver’s license (CRITICAL NEED HEARING) application is filed on a DMV form DS 694.
 The form is filed with the Department of Motor Vehicle and is mailed to Sacramento.
-A fee of $100.00 needs to be submitted with the critical need driver’s license application and an SR-22 insurance form have to be submitted to the DMV for 3 years from the date of the suspension.
+A fee of $100.00 needs to be submitted with the critical need driver’s license application and an SR-22 insurance form has to be submitted to the DMV for 3 years from the date of the suspension.
 Our Los Angeles DUI Attorney will help you with a critical driver’s license application and will guide you through the process.
-An application for critical need license is not automatically granted.
-The Department of Motor Vehicles will give stronger consideration to the critical need applicant when such applicant has specific critical needs for a driver’s license and when other transportation methods are inadequate.
-For example, an applicant who has a job that is located in a hard to reach place will have a much better chance to getting critical need driver’s license application approved.
-We will prepare application for a critical need license and submit it to the DMV.
-It is important to submit as much supportive documents as possible to maximize chances of approval after a suspension of the driver’s license.
+An application for a critical need license is not automatically granted.
+The Department of Motor Vehicles will give stronger consideration to the critical need applicant when an applicant has specific critical needs for a driver’s license and when other transportation methods are inadequate.
+For example, an applicant who has a job that is located in a hard-to-reach place will have a much better chance of getting a critical need driver’s license application approved.
+Los Angeles DUI Attorney will prepare an application for a critical need license and submit it to the DMV.
+It is important to submit as much supportive documents as possible to maximize the chances of approval after a suspension of the driver’s license.
 It is your responsibility to provide the DMV with all the relevant evidence.

-Couple points to remember: First, a critical need application can be only approved once in a lifetime.
-In other words, a repeat offender can not get approval of the critical need driver’s license application pursuant to California Vehicle Code section 13358.8.
+Points to remember: First, a critical need hearing application can be only approved once in a lifetime.
+In other words, a repeat offender can not get approval for the critical need driver’s license application pursuant to California Vehicle Code section 13358.8.
 Second, refusals or failure to complete a chemical test will deem one ineligible for a critical need application.

-More importantly, if you are arrested or cited for any Los Angeles drunk driving related offense, contact Los Angeles DUI attorney directly (323) 464-6424 for a free non-obligatory consultation.
+If you are arrested or cited for any Los Angeles drunk driving-related offense, contact Los Angeles DUI attorney directly (323) 464-6424 for a free non-obligatory consultation.
 We provide quality defense at an affordable price.
 Los Angeles DUI attorney will also provide a free consultation for your Los Angeles DUI case.